ghoulmann/cs-curriculum/year_1.rst

 * interact with the computer though both the command line and graphical user interfaces;
 * Define and classify software;
 * Given a schematic, create a simple electronic toy;
-* Articulate a community problem that can be solved by computer system;
+* Articulate a community problem or need that can be solved or satisified by computer system;
 * Write a proposal for a computer system that can solve a problem are satisfy a need;
-* Identify, requisition, build a hardware solution with specifications to solve an identified problem;
-* Install and configure a software solution to solve identified problem or satisfy authentic need;
-* articulate environmental threats to hardware and practice preventative care.
+* analyze a technological innovation and evaluate its impact economic, political, cultural impact.

 Level 2
 -------